Policy Tracker

 (B) “Automated decision system” does not include a spam email filter, firewall, antivirus software, identity and access management tools, calculator, database, dataset, or other compilation of data.

-(3) “Clinical decision support system” means an automated decision system or generative artificial intelligence system whose outputs are used to inform clinical decisionmaking with respect to the provision, timing, or course of patient care.
+(3) “Clinical decision support system” means an automated decision system or generative artificial intelligence system whose outputs produce that produces a prediction, classification, recommendation, evaluation, or analysis that is used to inform clinical decisionmaking with respect to the provision, timing, or course of patient care.

 (4) “Generative artificial intelligence” has the same meaning as defined in Section 1339.75 of the Healthy and Safety Code.

-(b) In an action against a defendant who developed, modified, selected, or deployed artificial intelligence or a clinical decision support system that is alleged to have caused harm to the plaintiff, it shall not be a defense, and the defendant may not assert, that the failure of a licensed health care professional or other health care worker to override an output of the artificial intelligence or clinical decision support system is a superseding cause severing the defendant’s liability for the alleged harm.
+(b) In an action against a defendant who developed, modified, selected, or deployed a clinical decision support system that is alleged to have caused harm to the plaintiff, it shall not be a defense, and the defendant may not assert, that the failure of a licensed health care professional or other health care worker to override an output of the clinical decision support system is a superseding cause severing the defendant’s liability for the alleged harm.

 (c) This section does not limit or preclude a defendant from presenting either of the following: